veronicaguerrini/BFQzip/README.md

 The strategy is based on the Extended Burrows-Wheeler Transform (EBWT) and positional clustering, and can be summarized in four main steps:

-⋅⋅⋅(a) data structures building, for which one could use any state-of-the art tool that computes both the EBWT and its associated permutation of quality scores,
+1. data structures building, for which one could use any state-of-the art tool that computes both the EBWT and its associated permutation of quality scores,

-⋅⋅⋅(b) positional cluster detecting, according to the positions of local minima in the LCP array,
+2. positional cluster detecting, according to the positions of local minima in the LCP array,

-⋅⋅⋅(c) noise reduction and quality score smoothing,
+3. noise reduction and quality score smoothing,

-⋅⋅⋅(d) FASTQ reconstruction and compression.
+4. FASTQ reconstruction and compression.

-We present implementations in both internal memory and external memory, which largely differ in steps (b)-(d).
+We present implementations in both internal memory and external memory, which largely differ in steps 2-4.

-Step (a) can be performed, indeed, by any tool according to the resources available.
+Step 1 can be performed, indeed, by any tool according to the resources available.
 For example, [gsufsort](https://github.com/felipelouza/gsufsort) runs in internal memory, while [egap](https://github.com/felipelouza/egap) and [BCR](https://github.com/giovannarosone/BCR_LCP_GSA) run in external memory.

-Given a FASTQ file containing a collection *S* of reads, both implementations of step (b) need the ebwt(*S*) (EBWT output string) and qs(*S*) (its associated permutation of quality scores), while the external memory version needs in addition the LCP array, lcp(*S*).
+Given a FASTQ file containing a collection *S* of reads, both implementations of step 2 need the ebwt(*S*) (EBWT output string) and qs(*S*) (its associated permutation of quality scores), while the external memory version needs in addition the LCP array, lcp(*S*).
 The internal memory approach represents ebwt(*S*) via the compressed suffix tree described in [Prezza and Rosone, 2021](https://doi.org/10.1016/j.tcs.2020.11.024), where the lcp(*S*) is deduced from the ebwt(*S*).

 ## Install